About

 About the Hiring Process:

-Dance/NYC’s hiring process is a five-step process that includes and open application period; Tier I interviews; Tier II interview; internal deliberation; and placement.
+For all non-excutive roles, Dance/NYC’s hiring process is a five-part process that includes an open application period; Tier I interviews; Tier II interview; internal deliberation; and placement.
 Overall the process takes between 12-16 weeks, depending on the volume of applicants and the presence of major organizational events and/or national holidays.

 Open Application Period: